 Location: Yubara Onsen, Maniwa, Okayama Prefecture

 Free Mixed River Hot Spring With Rental Bathing Wear: Sunayu (砂湯) is the most famous onsen bath in Okayama Prefecture’s hot spring village Yubara Onsen.
 The mixed-gender onsen is right in front of the Yubara Dam and next to the Asahi River and one of the best open-air baths in the west of Japan.
-You can actually soak in this bath 24 hours and the best thing it is free!
+You can actually soak in this bath for 24 hours and the best thing is it is free!

 Access: From Chugoku-Katsuyama Station take a bus bound for Hizugenkogen and get off at Yubara Onsen.
 The bus ride takes 35 minutes.
 Since Yubara isn’t too far from Okayama and Kurashiki you could include the onsen town as a day trip.
 The one-way trip takes about 4 hours by train and 3 hours by bus.